Softboards are trending and they’re staying

 For who are softops made for?

 Foam boards are ideal for learning to surf.
 Since these types of surfboards are soft, they are ideal for kids.
-If you are thinking about getting your kids, nephews or nieces first surfboard, we recommend this as a good first option.
+If you are thinking about getting your kids first surfboard, we recommend this as a good first option.

 But soft tops surfboards are perfect for adults too, and even advanced level surfers that are looking for a surfboard to enjoy on those summer days or when there is little sea.